© 2025 St. Louis Public Radio

 St. Louis is getting more financial aid to remove debris from the May tornado.

-The funding will be in the form of an initial lump sum, though the specific amount has not been announced.
 FEMA will also cover 75% of “eligible debris removal costs,” with the state covering the remaining 25%.

-Both Kehoe and Spencer’s press releases mention the $100 million in state funding that the Missouri General Assembly allocated for tornado relief in June.
-It is not yet known what the $100 million will specifically go toward or if some will be spent on this particular effort.
+It is not yet known what the $100 million will specifically go toward or how much of that state money will be spent on this particular effort.

-Kehoe’s office said the state and St. Louis will lead the private property debris removal mission.
+Kehoe’s office said the state and city will lead the private property debris removal mission.
 The next steps, according to the office, include the state hiring a contractor to complete the work, as well as the city obtaining rights of entry from owners before debris can be removed from eligible properties.

 FEMA and the U.S. Army Corps of Engineers will support the effort with on-the-ground technical assistance and oversight, according to Spencer.